Leave Virginia Alone: Reception

 smash".
 He added, "In addition, though, it’s a wonderfully catchy tune that features Stewart’s trademark vocals sounding as strong as they have in years."
 Matthew Bolin of Popdose said it was a "solid song with a fitting vocal performance".
-Larry Flick from Billboard complimented the connection between Rod Stewart's voice with the beats and acoustic guitars of the track.
+Larry Flick from Billboard magazine complimented the connection between Rod Stewart's voice with the beats and acoustic guitars of the track.
 All the same, Stewart admitted to Billboard that at first, he did not like the song and had to be convinced to record the track.

 Music video

 In the accompanying music video for "Leave Virginia Alone", a woman runs away from people wearing costumes after holding a press conference.
 In an article in the Chicago Tribune, Susan Alexander said "Leave Virginia Alone" fit the music video format of having a "bad girl" who uses emotional manipulation.
 A few years later in Michigan Sociological Review, Alexander said she believed the woman in the video committed a sinful act, and the lyrics of "Leave Virginia Alone" point towards drug abuse and promiscuity.